heroku/buildpacks-deb-packages/README.md

 This buildpack will pass detection if:

 - A `project.toml` file is found at the root of the application source directory
-- The `project.toml` file contains [configuration](#configuration) for this buildpack
-- The buildpack configuration lists one or more Debian packages to install

 ### Build